openid/fapi/FAPI_2_0_Attacker_Model.md

 scenarios, clearly defined security requirements are indispensable.
 In this document, the security requirements are expressed through attacker models, security goals, and non-repudiation requirements.
-From these requirements, the utilized security mechanisms are derived in the Baseline and Advanced profiles.
+From these requirements, the utilized security mechanisms are derived in the Baseline and Message Signing profiles.

 The ultimate aim is to provide systematic proofs of the security of the FAPI profiles similar to those in [@arXiv.1901.11520].
 Formal proofs can rule out